jpedroribeiro/Baseliner/README.md

 *[All your baseline are belong to us](https://en.wikipedia.org/wiki/All_your_base_are_belong_to_us)*

-**Baseliner** is a Chrome extension for perfectionist Front-End Developers and UX Designers.
+**Baseliner** is a Chrome, Firefox, and MS Edge extension for perfectionist Front-End Developers and UX Designers.

 This tool will add grid layer on top of any website to be used as a guidance when developing interfaces.